 That would usually be the case only if the press release is not published elsewhere in an identical format with higher chances if it is an exclusive of sorts, but we do retain full discretion.

 As such, feel free to email us with any inquiries and we’re happy to assist.
-We do want to inform our readers of relevant events, even if they are of interest to a limited number, so your partnership would be welcomed.
+We do want to inform our readers of relevant events, even if they are of interest to a limited number, so your assistance would be welcomed.